siddhantmadhur/content/README.md

 Built for [Ocelot Media Server](https://github.com/siddhantmadhur/ocelot-media-server)

 Provides:
-- Go SDK to interface with TVDB
+- Go SDK to interface with TMDB
-- REST Server to interface with TVDB
+- REST Server to interface with TMDB